 In most markets, companies work with national distributors, who in some cases are also responsible for the formulation process.
-The products are then sold either to smaller local distributors, or directly to the enduser.
+The products are then sold either to smaller local distributors, or directly to the end-user.
 The end-users are farmers, whose needs are typically well defined and stable.
 They are conscious of input costs, and are readily willing to accept innovations that serve a clear advantages.
 The structure of the distribution chain depends on the particular market concerned; in countries where the market is highly fragmented, such as Italy, or where margins come under pressure from distributors, such as in the US, direct sales are undertaken.
 This option is limited where the distributor's grip over the local market cannot be circumvented; past attempts have often failed, and sometimes resulted in a subsequent backlash.
-The size and number of distributors in any one market varies; some markets - such as the UK - are serviced by a few nationwide distributors, while others have numerous distributors, both national and local.
-Distributors have the most frequent contact with the end user, making them influential in determining demand and important source of information.
+The size and number of distributors, while others have numerous distributors, both national and local.
+Distributors have the most frequent contact with the end user, making them influential in determining demand and an important source of information.
 Apart from supplying agrochemicals they also supply most of the farmer's inputs, such as seeds and fertilizers.